 Now we can all rest up after an intense holiday break Ha-ha!!!

-Obviously a well earn't break, then we slip in another holiday for Australia Day just to remind us how much we are all missing work :) ONLY JOKING!!!!
+Obviously a well-earned break, then we slip in another holiday for Australia Day just to remind us how much we are all missing work :) ONLY JOKING!!!!

 The FIRM Technologies

 The FIRM and our team have been continually sourcing new and innovative ways to improve our building systems.
-As you are aware The FIRM Technologies has been operating now for many years developing and improving on a light weight concrete panel building system for The FIRM Construction Company for modular construction.
+As you are aware The FIRM Technologies has been operating now for many years developing and improving a lightweight concrete panel building system for The FIRM Construction Company for modular construction.